The IAX configuration file (iax.conf) contains

 file; however, they can be defined in the individual user entries

 for more granular control.
-If set in both the [general]
+If set in both the [general] and user sections, the user

-entry will override the entry that is configured in the [general]
+entry will override the entry that is configured in the [general] section.
+If this parameter is

-not configured, the value defaults to host
+not configured, the value defaults to host.

 Valid options include: